braze-inc/braze-docs/_docs/_hidden/private_betas/churn.md

 For the Churn definitions we outlined above, here might be some corresponding “Retainable Users” definitions:
 - Started subscription more than 2 weeks ago OR Started subscription less than two weeks ago.
 You might want to create 2 predictions in this case, and then message new subscribers differently than longer-term subscribers.
 You could also define this as “First Made Purchase more than 30 days ago.”
 - For uninstallers, you might focus on customers who have purchased something in the recent past or used the app very recently.
 - For those at risk of not purchasing as a definition of churn, you may want to focus on customers who have been browsing or searching or engaging with your app more recently.
-Perhaps the right discount intervention wi
+Perhaps the right discount intervention will prevent this more engaged group from churning.

 [1]: {% image_buster /assets/img/churn/churn1.png %}
 [2]: {% image_buster /assets/img/churn/churn2.png %}